 The origins of the recipe, translated from the Italian “minestra maritata” which means “married soup” refers to the fact that the meat and greens and vegetables go so well together (some people use cabbage or kale or other greens instead of the spinach I use in this recipe and some of the meat could be sausage instead of meatballs).
 It’s not really a great translation, or at least one that describes something you’re supposed to see at Italian weddings.
 Whew…good thing.

 So, you can make this at home without much of a problem.
 Don’t be intimidated by the fact that it has meat and chicken, neither for the flavor profile mixing the two or for the fact that you have to prepare two types of meats at one time.
 Once I gathered all of the ingredients, I realized that it really is something you can pull together with such humble ingredients: meat, chicken, a little bit of greens/veggies, a little bit of pasta and lots of chicken broth.
-If we lived off of our homestead or on a farm, I’d probably be able to make this quite easily and quite often- and the meat lovers wouldn’t complain about having soup again, since that always makes my husband think he’s not going to eat very much more than water.
+If I lived off of a homestead or on a farm, I’d probably be able to make this quite easily and quite often- and the meat lovers wouldn’t complain about having soup again.

 I also had a couple more motives for making this soup at this particular time.
 I was craving something that would be filling for dinner so that I wouldn’t have to cook more than just this, for one thing, but I’m also feeling quite under the weather.
 I can’t stop sneezing and have the common head cold.
 Remember the saying, “Starve a fever, feed a cold” ?
 Well, when you’re the one cooking, you need to make it easy on yourself, but feed yourself well at the same time, too.
 This is basically a heartier version of the common chicken noodle soup.